peter-mouland/web-caddy/README.md

  * Compile Sass / JS to a single file (and `.min.js`)
  * Deploy to github.io / Bower / Amazon S3

-## Add the Helper to an Existing Project

-`npm install --save-dev gulp-sky-component-helper`

 ## Creating a New Component

 1. Intialise a repo within github and clone it locally